Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - use the existing root-level `EditorFrontend` folder as the home for the browser editor shell
 - keep `EditorFrontend/components/engine/viewport.tsx` as the canonical browser WebRTC client
-- keep `AxiomRemoteViewportServer` focused on session, signaling, command, and diagnostics endpoints
+- keep `AxiomRemoteViewportServer` focused on session ownership and module registration, with `WraithNetworking` owning browser-facing HTTP/WebSocket transport and preserving the existing WebRTC signaling/media path

 ### 6.2 Conceptual Topology
 ```text